knative-extensions/eventing-autoscaler-keda/README.md

   waits until it scales down.
 Default: `300`
 - `keda.autoscaling.knative.dev/kafkaLagThreshold` - only for Kafka Source,
   refers to the stream is lagging on the current consumer group.
 Default: `10`
-- `keda.autoscaling.knative.dev/awsSqsQueueLength` - only for AWS SQS Source,
-  refers to the target value for ApproximateNumberOfMessages in the SQS Queue.
-  Default: `5`
 - `keda.autoscaling.knative.dev/rabbitMQQueueLength` - only for RabbitMQ broker,
   refers to the target value for number of messages in a RabbitMQ brokers trigger queue: `1`